NVIDIA/NeMo/README.md

 We measured the throughput of training a 3B parameter T5 model on NVIDIA DGX SuperPOD using a different number of nodes.
-When scaling from 1 node to 20 nodes, we achieve 16.38x speedup.
+When scaling from 1 node to 20 nodes, we achieve 16.38x speed-up.
 We are actively working on improving the scaling performance for T5 models.
 The table and chart below show the performance results.

 |         |                                        |        |                |                | Nodes    |                |                 |